Niorlusx/Niorlusx/niorlusx_call_service/README.md

 - `docs/metrics_example.py` – example endpoint for real-time call metrics with a dashboard placeholder.
 - `docs/twilio_flex_sso.md` – how to configure your IdP for Twilio Flex SSO.
 - `docs/duckdns_cron.md` – configure a DuckDNS update script with cron.
+- `docs/termux_guide.md` - instructions for running the service in Termux.

 Repository layout: